 A Lake Road MOS terminus would include a 275 space park and ride at Lake Road, and a 1250 space park and ride at Tacoma.
 The Lincoln and Harbor Stations will be consolidated into a single station.
-The New Starts application will include the Lincoln Station.
+The new starts application will include the Lincoln Station.
 The refined Porter-Sherman crossing compared to the 2003 LPA would:

-- Serve almost 3,000 more residents and more than 4,000 additional employees. - Add 1,200 to 1,400 light rail trips a day between downtown Portland and Milwaukie or Oak Grove. - Reduce total transit travel time to South Waterfront by 5 minutes (23 minutes compared to the No-Build). - Have fewer noise impacts and would impact one less park. - Be more likely to serve as a catalyst for development in the area. - Provide substantive travel time benefits for buses, with over 13,000 riders gaining benefits.
+- Serve almost 3,000 more residents and more than 4,000 additional employees. - Add 1,200 to 1,400 light rail trips a day between downtown Portland and Milwaukie or Oak Grove. - Reduce transit travel time to South Waterfront by 5 minutes (23 minutes compared to the No-Build). - Have fewer noise impacts and would impact one less park. - Be more likely to serve as a catalyst for development in the area. - Provide substantive travel time benefits for buses, with over 13,000 riders gaining benefits.

-In addition, the refined Porter-Sherman crossing would have several additional advantages not shared by all of the other southerly crossing options.
+In addition, the refined Porter-Sherman crossing has several additional advantages not shared by all of the other southerly crossing options.
 It would:

-- Avoid the greater business and property impacts required by the Meade-Caruthers or Porter-Caruthers options. - Be compatible with the OHSU and OMSI master plans. - Be more compatible with the South Waterfront Willamette River Greenway Plans for natural habitat area between SW Porter Street and the Marquam bridge. - Offer a short walk connection to the Portland Aerial Tram, which provides access to more than 10,000 jobs on Marquam Hill.
+- Avoid the greater business and property impacts required by the Caruthers options. - Be compatible with the OHSU and OMSI master plans. - Be more compatible with the South Waterfront Willamette River Greenway Plans for natural habitat area between Porter and the Marquam bridge. - Offer a short walk connection to the Portland Aerial Tram and access to more than 10,000 jobs on Marquam Hill.